-If you don’t do these things, we may suspend your payment, or you could lose some or all of your payment.
+If you don’t, we may stop your payment or you could lose some or all of your payment.

 We’ll always speak with you before giving you a penalty.

 Remember your appointment time and make sure you do the things you’ve agreed to do in your Job Plan.
 If you can’t go to an appointment or do the things in your Job Plan, talk to your provider.
-You should talk to them before your appointment is due to start.
+You should talk to them before your appointment starts.

 What you need to report